Large-Momentum Effective Theory: Lattice Parton Physics with LaMET

-In Refs.~\cite{Alexandrou:2017huk,Chen:2017mzz,Green:2017xeu}, the nonperturbative renormalization (NPR) of the quasi-PDFs was studied in the RI/MOM scheme~\cite{Martinelli:1994ty}.
+In~\cite{Alexandrou:2017huk,Chen:2017mzz,Green:2017xeu}, the nonperturbative renormalization (NPR) of the quasi-PDFs was studied in the RI/MOM scheme~\cite{Martinelli:1994ty}.
 This scheme has several advantages: The lattice regularization scheme can be converted to $\overline{\rm MS}$ scheme through RI/MOM renormalization condition, the computation cost is affordable, the systematic errors can be reduced or quantified more easily, etc. The works before 2018 did not include NPR and the systematics were not accurately quantified.
 The later works have implemented the RI/MOM scheme and the corresponding perturbative matching~\cite{Constantinou:2017sej,Stewart:2017tvs,Liu:2018uuj}.
-The coordinate space method is also developed in parallel in Refs.~\cite{Orginos:2017kos,Joo:2019jct,Joo:2020spy}.
-The lattice setups for existing calculations of the unpolarized, helicity, and transversity PDFs are summarized in Tables~\ref{tab:lattice-unpolarized_PDF},~\ref{tab:lattice-helicity_PDF}, and~\ref{tab:lattice-transversity_PDF}.
-In Figs.~\ref{fig:lattice-proton_ETMC_2018} and~\ref{fig:lattice-proton_LP3_2018}, we select some state-of-the-art lattice simulation results.
-ETMC published the proton unpolarized and transversity PDFs with $P^z=1.4$ GeV at physical pion mass, and ${\rm LP}^3$ published the proton helicity PDF with unprecedented proton momentum $P^z=3.0$ GeV at physical pion mass.
+The coordinate-space method is also developed in parallel in~\cite{Orginos:2017kos,Cichy:2019ebf,Joo:2019jct,Joo:2020spy,Bhat:2020ktg}.
+In Figs.~\ref{fig:lattice-proton_ETMC_2018} and~\ref{fig:lattice-proton_LP3_2018}, we select some most recent lattice results.
+ETMC published the proton unpolarized, helicity and transversity PDFs with $P^z=1.4$ GeV at physical pion mass~\cite{Alexandrou:2018pbm,Alexandrou:2018eet}, and ${\rm LP}^3$ published the proton helicity PDF with unprecedented momentum $P^z=3.0$ GeV at physical pion mass~\cite{Lin:2018qky}.
+Recently, calculations on fine lattices~\cite{Fan:2020nzz,Alexandrou:2020qtt} and an extrapolation to the continuum limit~\cite{Alexandrou:2020qtt} have become available.
+The finite volume effects, which was first studied in a model~\cite{Briceno:2018lfj}, have also been investigated on the lattice lately in~\cite{Lin:2019ocg}, where no sizeable volume-dependence was observed at $P^z=1.3$ and $2.6$ GeV.